 Things to do Near Silfra

-Silfra is located in Thingvellir National Park, which is a half-hour drive from Reykjavik.
+Silfra is located in Thingvellir National Park, a half-hour drive from Reykjavik.
 Pavements and gravel roads can both take you there.
-There will be a metered park lot nearby for those on the snorkeling or diving excursion to Silfra.
+A metered park lot will be nearby for those on the snorkeling or diving excursion to Silfra.

-There are plenty of things to do in the area around the Silfra lagoon.
+There are plenty of things to do in the area around the Silfra Lagoon.
 In addition to swimming in the deep rift valley, you can also go snorkeling, diving, kayaking, and hiking.
-There are also many tours that will take you to see other nearby attractions in the Thingvellir area, such as glaciers and waterfalls.
+Many tours will take you to other nearby attractions in the Thingvellir area, such as glaciers and waterfalls.

 How deep is the Silfra crack?